corafan1116/Moth-Species-Classification/README.md

 - F1-score
 - Confusion matrix

-Accuracy was used as the primary overall performance metric, while precision, recall and F1-score provided additional performance information.
+Accuracy was used as the primary overall performance metric, while precision, recall and F1-score provided additional class-level performance information.
 Confusion matrices were used to examine class-specific prediction behaviour and common misclassification patterns.

 ## Robustness Evaluation

-Model robustness was evaluated using three transformed versions of the original test dataset:
+Model robustness was evaluated using three additional test datasets generated from the original test dataset using controlled image transformations:

-- Low-light conditions
+- Reduced brightness (low-light conditions)
 - Gaussian blur
 - Image rotation

+The original class labels were retained for all transformed images.

 Each trained model was evaluated on: